-- In all scenarios, the pace of the output recovery (W-shaped) is markedly slower than the pace of the initial fall.
-Under the Gradual return to economic growth scenario, London's economy reaches precrisis levels in Q1 2022. - Employment recovery is projected to be significantly slower than output recovery, so that pre-crisis employment levels are not reached before Q4 2023 in the Gradual economic recovery scenario.
+- In all scenarios, the economy is expected to recover.
+Under the Gradual return to economic growth scenario, London's economy reaches pre-crisis levels in Q1 2022. - Employment recovery is projected to be significantly slower than output recovery, so that pre-crisis employment levels are not reached until Q2 2023 in the Gradual economic recovery scenario.